Philly-Based Bioquark Wants a Shot at Bringing the Dead Back to Life

-Pastor has tried, and tried, and tried again.
+Pastor has tried and tried again.

 One of the biggest complaints among detractors of ReAnima is that the unique scenario of having brain dead patients who cannot consent to their own participation in the trial is challenging at best and unethical at worst.
-In healthcare, informed consent is a process in which patients are made aware of potential consequences, risks and benefits before participating in a study.
+In healthcare, informed consent is the process in which patients are made aware of potential consequences, risks and benefits before participating in a study.
 Pastor’s team has relied on consent from family members of the brain dead participants.

-“If you say to someone, ‘Would you like for us to do something that could reverse the death of your brother,’ they’re going to say yes.
+“If you say to someone, ‘Would you like for us to do something that could reverse the death of your brother,’ they’re going to say ‘yes.’
 These families can’t really give honest informed consent,” Caplan argued.
 “It’s a conflict of interest to have a company that is in the business of bringing people back to life also informing them of the potential concerns.
 You need an independent perspective.”

 In the U.S., the federal government only regulates research that involves humans and human tissues from living humans; an Institutional Review Board (IRB) review is not required for research using “deceased subjects.”
-This essentially leaves close scrutiny of these types of studies up to the public, the participating families and the researchers themselves.
+This leaves close scrutiny of these types of studies up to the public, the participating families and the researchers themselves.